WowzaMediaSystems/germinator/README.md

     config.stop_on_error = false

-    # "Stop on bad model" determines if the germination process should stop when a seed file fails the model
+    # "Stop on Invalid Model" determines if the germination process should stop when a seed file fails the model
     # validation.
     #
     # If the value is FALSE, then the germination process will record the bad model validation in the